HugaidaS/defi-wallet/README.md

-Do not forget to fork mainnet for testing
+Do not forget to fork mainnet